AdithyaM/Storefront/README.md

 * Helps in  modular development.
 * Built in services helps to get data from server like $http etc.

-BackboneJs also has many advantages like creating your own MVC and doesnot glue to HTML where framework actually in practical should not have framework attributes apart from html specifications , so that all logic is handled in Framework.
+BackboneJs also has many advantages like creating your own MVC and doesnot glue to HTML .
+It doesn't depend on stuffing application logic into your HTML.
+There's no embedded JavaScript, template logic, or binding hookup code in data- or ng- attributes, and no need to invent your own HTML tags.
+Scales well for larger application.

 ## Initially I thought of completing the application by both backbonejs and angularjs and provide differences of it.
 ## Due to Rain Floods in Bangalore which affected the daily life , I could not complete below topics on time.